 What’s more, if you have more than two drives in your RAID 0 array (most systems will actually support several drives in RAID 0 for even faster disk reads and writes), the risk is greater still.

-The reason RAID 0 is so risky is because saved data is split into blocks and spread among all the drives in the array.
-No single drive receives all the data, so if one drive fails the data that is stored on the other drives becomes useless.
+The reason RAID 0 is so risky is because saved data is split into blocks and spread among all the drives in the array via a process called “Striping”.

 Perhaps this will help you understand what I’m talking about a little better…